Koninklijke Philips N.V. – Annual report – 31 December 2025

 Respironics field-action provision

 On June 14, 2021, Philips subsidiary Philips Respironics initiated a voluntary recall notification in the US and field safety notice outside the US for certain sleep and respiratory care products related to the polyester-based polyurethane (PE-PUR) sound abatement foam in these devices.
-The remediation is progressing globally.
-The total number of units expected to be remediated as of December 31, 2024 is 5.1 million (2023: 5.6 million) devices globally.
-The decrease in units is mainly due to current insights regarding the number of units that are not expected to be returned to Philips or where key data collection efforts to perform remediation have been exhausted.
+The remediation continues to progress globally.
+As of December 31, 2025, the total number of units remaining that are expected to be remediated is approximately 65,000 devices worldwide.

 Philips has recognized a provision based on Philips’ best estimate of the costs to repair, replace or refund devices, subject to the Respironics field action.
 The provision is related to the cost to repair, replace or provide financial compensation for affected devices and includes, among others, the costs for the remaining production, the cost of intensified communication with physicians and patients, material costs, labor cost and logistics, as well as costs relating to financial compensation provided to customers under the field action.
 The provision does not include any product liability costs or other claims.